Roaming (graphic novel)

-Roaming is a fictional graphic novel written by Mariko Tamaki and illustrated by Jillian Tamaki, and published on September 12, 2023.
+Roaming is a 2023 graphic novel written by Mariko Tamaki and illustrated by Jillian Tamaki, and published by Drawn & Quarterly on September 12, 2023.
 The novel follows three Canadian college students visiting New York City for a spring break trip in 2009.

 Plot

 In the spring of 2009, childhood best friends Dani and Zoe travel from their respective universities in Canada to New York City.
 Unbeknownst to Zoe, Dani brings along her roommate Fiona, an art student, and the three stay in a hostel, visiting landmarks including the Metropolitan Museum of Art, Grand Central Station, and the American Museum of Natural History.
 A romance begins to blossom between Zoe and Fiona, and tensions rise as the five-day trip continues.

 Reception

-Roaming was a finalist for the 2024 Lambda Literary Awards, and tied for the top graphic novel of Publisher Weekly's annual critics poll.
+Kirkus Reviews dubbed the book a "visually and narratively appealing work of coming-of-age fiction."
+Publisher Weekly gave a starred review.
+It tied for the top graphic novel of Publishers Weekly's 2023 annual critics poll.

-Roaming won the 2024 Eisner Award for Best Graphic Album.
-In addition, Mariko Tamaki won the Eisner for Best Writer and Jillian Tamaki won the Eisner for Best Penciler/Inker.